 Tool Keeper - a bucket of some sort to keep your tools from migrating away from you.
 I currently keep my tools in a small tool bucket in my vehicle and take only my stand and the tools I will need with me to the horse.
 That seems efficient for me, but everyone is different.
 Keeping all your tools with you in a 5 gallon bucket is handy too and will save a few trips back to the rig to get a tool you didn't bring along.
 Remember your camera is also an important tool!

-Note: If you are a horse owner of barefoot horses, your basic tool kit should include hoof picks, Hoof Jack and a Digital camera if nothing else.
+Note: If you are a horse owner of barefoot horses, your basic tool kit should include hoof picks, Hoof Jack and wire brush if nothing else.
 I believe having a hoof rasp with handle should also be in the basic tool kit for all horse owners of barefoot horses and ALL horse owners should keep their horses unshod at some point during the year to offer their hooves a break from the shoes.
 You would be hard pressed to find even one farrier manual that doesn't specifically include this statement: "every horse should spend part of the year unshod to allow the hoof time to recuperate from the shoes."

 Tool care: Working with horses usually exposes our tools to inclement weather.
 However, keeping your tools dry and functioning properly means not allowing them to be exposed to dampness for prolonged periods.
 Dry your nippers after working outside in the rain and do not leave your tools outside overnight.
 Use steel wool to remove rust and be sure to oil your nipper joints when nippers feel sticky.